Restrict access by category or tag

 When it comes to restricting access to content with the Memberful WordPress plugin, you have several options.
 You can:

 In this doc, we will describe how to automatically restrict access by category or tag each time you create a new post.
-This is different than our Bulk restrict access tool, which allows you to bulk restrict all posts within a specific category as a one-time action.
+This is different from our Bulk restrict access tool, which allows you to restrict access in bulk to all posts within a specific category as a one-time action.

 Restrict content by category or tag